damphyr/gaudi/CONFIGURATION.md

  * source - A comma separated list of directories where project sources can be found
  * platforms - a comma separated list of compiler platform names e.g. platforms= mingw,rx,qnx etc.
  * default_compiler_mode - an optional setting which can be C or CPP (default is C) to indicate to the system what type of compilation takes place

+**All paths in the configuration can be defined absolutely or relative to the configuration file.**

+Defining _base_ relative to the configuration file has the added advantage of making the whole configuration portable to different branches.
+Generally avoid absolute paths for anything that is in your project's repository, Gaudi will expand all paths to their absolute values to avoid mixups.

 For each platform in the _platforms_ entry there needs to be a platform_name=path/to/platform.cfg entry in the configuration file: